 - You’ll find that once the addictive substance is removed, you’ll be letting all the other things in your life, such as work, family and relationships, expand, to fill the void previously occupied by the addictive substance.

-For Those Entering Addiction Treatment For The First Time, What Mistakes Do You See Most Often Occurring?
+For Those Entering Addiction Rehab For Their First Time, What Are 3 Things They Do Wrong?

-(ii) The belief that a little success experienced during the early stages of recovery means that we're “cured”.
+(ii) The belief that a little success experienced during the early stages of addiction recovery means that we're “cured”.

-What If Rehab St Mellons Doesn't Work?
+What If St Mellons Inpatient Rehab Doesn't Work For Me?

-(i) You didn't follow through actively, on your relapse prevention plan, compiled during treatment.
+(i) You didn't follow through on aftercare supports provided.

-Make yourself less vulnerable to these events by:
+Help yourself to safeguard against these circumstances by:

 (i) Engaging with the therapeutic and aftercare planning throughout; and taking action on what is being offered to you; your chances of successfully staying clean may depend on this.

-Of the millions in recovery globally, everyone has a different history and level of support available in their lives, when they enter treatment.
+Of the millions in recovery globally, everyone has a different level of alcohol/drug dependency and amount of support available in their lives, when they enter treatment.